niqdev/devops/docs/_jvm.md

 // true - 2 strings created using quotes refer to the same object System.out.println(s1 == s2);
 // false - if you create a string using new operator
-// it's not a part of the constant pool, so objects are different System.out.println(s1 == s3);
+// it's not part of the constant pool, so objects are different System.out.println(s1 == s3);
 // true - if you call intern() method Java adds current string to the string pool
 // and 2 string become the same object